yuvaramsingh94/Behaviour-cloning-for-self-driving-car/README.md

 **Behavioral Cloning Project**

+### how to run model.py

+model.py program takes the training data path , output path and the system os as the argument

+the structure is

+python model.py /path /to/the/train/data /path/to/store/final/model windows or linux

+the os of the system is needed because the path structure changes based on that (windows '\', linux '/')

+example

+for windows

+python model.py D:\tutorials\nanodegree\SDC\unit_9_behaviour_cloning\training_data D:\tutorials\nanodegree\SDC\unit_9_behaviour_cloning\model windows

+for linux

+python model.py ~/behaviour/training ~/behaviour/model linux

+the main use of this is to reduce increase the flexibility of training and saving the model

 steps of this project are the following:
 * use the simulator to collect the image frame from center , right and left cam , steering angle as labels (best practice is to drive around the track twice and also in the opposite direction )
 * import the image and steering angle